AliRezaJoodi/Electronics_Exercises/PowerSupply_DCtoDC_Flyback_Isolated_LT3844/README.md

-## Flyback DC-DC Converter, Isolated, Based on LT3844, Dual
+## Flyback DC-DC Converter, Isolated, Based on LT3844

+Note: LT3844 is not common for isolated feedback.
+This is just an exercise.
+Note: Feedback based on Optocoupler and LT431 in v2.0 need to be better.

 ### Simulate
 v2.0, Schematic